lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial5/tutorial.rst

     fix myhis1 grpSi ave/histo 10 500 5000 -1.5 2.5 1000 v_vq file relax-Si.histo mode vector
     fix myhis2 grpO ave/histo 10 500 5000 -1.5 2.5 1000 v_vq file relax-O.histo mode vector

+The ``fix ave/histo`` command samples values over a group of atoms and builds a histogram over a specified range divided into bins.
+In this tutorial, it is used to monitor the charge distributions of silicon and oxygen atoms.
+The parameters ``10 500 5000`` specify how often the histogram is updated and averaged, ``-1.5 2.5`` set the value range, ``1000`` is the number of bins, and ``v\_vq`` is the variable being histogrammed.

 We can also use the ``fix reaxff/species`` to evaluate what species are present within the simulation.
 It will be useful later when the system is deformed, and bonds are broken: